wp-plugins/embed-chessboard/readme.txt

 Any PGN header tag missing will not be displayed.

-Note that HTML tags are stripped from the PGN data, removing all text between "<" and ">".
-Please make sure your PGN data does not contain "<" and ">" characters.
+Note: HTML tags are stripped from the PGN data, removing all text between "<" and ">" characters; please make sure your PGN data does not contain "<" and ">" characters.

 == Installation ==